corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 Go's runtime handles memory and aliasing for you.
 Rust pushes that decision into the type system.
 The first few weeks you'll write code that "should obviously work" and the compiler will refuse it.

-The patterns that bite Go developers most often:
+There's this old joke:

+> "What's the difference between a Rust beinner and an expert?
+> A beginner asks: "Why does the compiler stop me from doing things this is horrible?"
+> An expert asks: "Why doesn't the compiler stop me from doing things this is horrible?"

+Here are the most typical ways the borrow checker gets in your way initially:

 1. **Long-lived references.** In Go, you'd happily hold a `*User` from a map for as long as you want.
 In Rust, that borrow blocks mutation of the map for its whole lifetime.
 The fix is usually to clone, or to scope the borrow tighter.
 2. **Self-referential structs.** Common in Go (a struct holding both data and an iterator over it).
 In Rust, this requires `Pin`, `ouroboros`, or a redesign.
 Almost always: redesign.
 3. **Sharing mutable state across goroutines.** What you'd write as `mu sync.Mutex; data map[K]V` becomes `Arc<Mutex<HashMap<K, V>>>`.
 Slightly more verbose, much more checked.
 4. **Returning references from functions.** [Lifetime annotations](/blog/lifetimes/) show up.
-They're not as bad as their reputation, but they're new.
+They're not as bad as their reputation, but they're a new concept.
+(Think of them as "types" which allow you to talk about how long something lives inside your program.)

 With all of these rules, the borrow checker truly sounds like a "gatekeeper" of sorts, which keeps getting in the way and is just overall frustrating to deal with.
-That is not the mental mindset you should have when learning Rust.
+That is not the mental mindset you should have when learning Rust!
-The borrow checker truly uncovers real and very existing bugs in your code, and if you don't address them, your program will deal with safety issues.
+**The borrow checker truly uncovers real and very existing bugs in your code**, and if you don't address them, your program will have safety issues.
+It's a common misconception that the borrow checker makes things harder, whereas in actuality all the problems have existed before, but the borrow checker is the first and only thing that points them out.

 So whenever you get a compiler error from `rustc`, take a step back and think how your code could break.
 A few questions you can ask yourself: